 Perfect Binding and Burst Binding

-If your soft cover magazine is going to be very thick, or it needs to survive constant usage or extreme climatic conditions, you may require PUR binding.
+If your soft cover magazine is going to be very thick, or if it needs to survive constant usage or extreme climatic conditions, you may require PUR binding.
 PUR binding uses a special high tach adhesive called Polyurethane Reactive Adhesive, and while this process is more expensive, it will provide a binding many times stronger than standard perfect binding.

 Saddle Stitching (Stapling)